dannycallaghan/drag-and-drop-canvas-backbone-game/README.md

 1. Clone the repo, or download and extract the zip.
 2. Navigate to dist/ and open index.html in your browser of choice*.
+3. Alternatively, run 'grunt --force' (excuse the mixed tabs and spaces warnings!) in the root of the project to create a new build and open the very latest dist/index.html.

 *Note that, due to the security restrictions of canvas.toDataURL, the download functionality will not work from the file system (viewing the app as file://...), and will need to be placed in a local HTTP server.
 It'll fail gracefully, and everything else will work, but just to be aware.